steven912/Overview-Of-Current-Projects/README.md

 #### How to Play:

-  Walking around gives the player storable encounters with Pokémon, that when pressed allows the players to try and catch the Pokémon to have in their inventory.
+  Walking around gives the player storable encounter cards with Pokémon, that when pressed allows the players to try and catch the Pokémon to have in their inventory.

 #### Dev Description: